 Pablo Moriano is a research scientist in the Computer Science and Mathematics Division at Oak Ridge National Laboratory.
 He received Ph.D. and M.S. degrees in Informatics from Indiana University Bloomington.
 Previously, he received M.S. and B.S. degrees in Electrical Engineering from Pontificia Universidad Javeriana in Colombia.

 Pablo's research lies at the intersection of data science, network science, and cybersecurity.
-In particular, he develops data-driven and analytical methods to discover and understand critical security issues in large-scale networked systems.
+In particular, he uses data-driven and computational methods to discover and understand critical security issues in large-scale networked systems.
 He relies on this approach to design and develop innovative solutions to address these.
 Applications of his research range across multiple disciplines, including, the detection of exceptional events in social media, Internet route hijacking, and insider threat behavior in version control systems.
 His research has been published in Computer Networks, Scientific Reports, Computers & Security, Europhysics Letters and the Journal of Statistical Mechanics: Theory and Experiment as well as the ACM CCS International Workshop on Managing Insider Security Threats.

 Last Updated: May 3, 2022 - 9:08 am